 During your life, you accumulate assets and property that will be distributed upon your death.
 Most people want to take care of their loved ones and feel it is important to direct to whom or where those assets go.
 Wills and estate plans accomplish this.
 Dying without a will in North Carolina means that your assets are distributed according to North Carolina law.
 This may not be what you ultimately want.

 The Doyle Law Offices P.A. in Wake Forest are experienced in creating wills and estate plans.
 They can work with you to create a plan in directing where your assets go.
-For 20 years, wills and estate planning attorney Hank Doyle has assisted clients with:
+For over 25 years, wills and estate planning attorney Hank Doyle has assisted clients with:

 Through estate planning, you can arrange for the transfer of your assets and property at death and/or during your lifetime to the persons or charitable organizations that you want to benefit in the manner desired, while minimizing taxes and other costs.
 Estate planning involves identifying your wishes and concerns, formulating a plan to carry out those wishes and address those concerns, and drafting the necessary documents that carry out the plan.